 4c Average capex cost of permanent solutions to DG2 problems £000 /prop 1dp Definition The average capex costs attributed to permanently r properties from the DG2 register.
-The average cost s calculated by dividing capex cost of resolving the low problem for schemes completed during the report ye number of DG2 properties resolved by these scheme General guidance provides more information on the costs). should b v pressu ar by the es (the e re e Primary Purpose Confirming delivery of key outputs and service.
+The average cost s calculated by dividing capex cost of resolving the low problem for schemes completed during the report ye number of confirmed DG2 properties resolved by the Future benefits (i.e. properties that will not be added over the planning horizon as a consequence of the s should not be included.
+The General guidance provides more information on of costs. should b v pressu ar by the ese sche to the re cheme) e re e mes. egister Primary Purpose Confirming delivery of key outputs and service.
 Processing rule Input Responsibility Network Regulation Team